SupaluckN/greetingApp/readme.md

-# :shipit: greetingApp
+# greetingApp

-Use in C language for greeting.
+:shipit: Use in C language for greeting.
 Supported on gcc compiler.

-## *Use command for the app.
+## Use command for the app.
-      :one: Run the app by
+      ### :one: Run the app by
       gcc greeting.c -o greeting

-      :two: Open this app. by
+      ### :two: Open this app. by
       greeting